pombase/canto/root/docs/md/canto_admin/configuration_file.md

 See also `namespace_term_evidence_codes`.

+### term_suggestions_annotation_type
+If set to the name of an ontology annotation type, use terms from the annotations of that type as suggestions.
+For example, once a genotype is selected in the interaction dialog, any phenotypes annotated for that genotype will be shown to the user.
+If unset, no suggestions will be shown.

 ### broad_term_suggestions
 A few comma separated high level or broad term names for use in help text. eg. for molecular function: "transporter, transferase activity"  (Required